 The unavoidable consequence of extensive website customization is poor performance and speed.

-By leveraging a refined website platform you can maintain performance and make things many orders of magnitude easier on yourself in the long run.
+By leveraging a refined website platform you can maintain performance and make things orders of magnitude easier on yourself in the long run.

 - Don’t even think about paying for custom design